Just Seven KM

 In spring, we gather cashmere from the goats.

-Newborn lambs and baby goats born during spring season
+Newborn lambs and baby goats in spring

 Receiving New Life